 Rebecca Chamberlain & Guy Richards Smit

-The Fifth Season starts an exchange programme with Kings County Hospital Center in Brooklyn New York.
+The Fifth Season started an exchange programme with Kings County Hospital Center in Brooklyn New York.
 The New York artists Rebecca Chamberlain and Guy Richards Smit started the exchange programme.
-They worked last Summer at The Fifth Season.
+They worked in the Summer of 2013 at The Fifth Season.

 Rebecca Chamberlain explores how light, air and space affect our mental and physical health and healing processes.

 During her residency she asked patients to their favorite spot at the side of the institution or in the premises of the institution itself.
 Together with the patients she made photo's of these locations which became the starting point for her paintings.